-Area 2-7 - Mess Hall
+Area 2-7 - Mess Hall (EL 5): Read or paraphrase the following:

 A long table dominates the room, covered with iron plates full of sliced fungi.
-A combination of various kitchenwares hanging on the wall, open barrels filled with water, and a hearth complete with a cauldron dictate the feeling that the room is either a kitchen or a mess hall, or both at the same tine.
+A combination of various kitchenwares hanging on the wall, open barrels filled with water, and a hearth complete with a cauldron dictate the feeling that the room is either a kitchen or a mess hall, or both at the same time.
 The room has a niche in its eastern wall, separated by a portcullis with a winch, where a tentacled abomination is chewing some kitchen refuse.

-To dispose of their garbage without despoiling their surroundings and attracting undue attention, the grey dwarves use one of the few creatures to enjoy such an occupation - an otyugh.
+To dispose of their garbage without despoiling their surroundings and attracting undue attention, the grey dwarves use one of the few creatures that enjoy such an occupation - an otyugh.
 This particular otyugh has been called to the Material Plane from a fiendish plane where sinners are forced to eat all manner of refuse as a punishment for their wrongdoings.
-The duergar keep the monster in a 10-by-10 foot niche in the eastern wall, separated from the rest of the kitchen by a portcullis.
+The duergar keep the monster in a 10by-10 foot niche in the eastern wall, separated from the rest of the kitchen by a portcullis.
 The winch used the raise it is to the right of the alcove; the creature isn't intelligent enough to understand the connection between the two objects.
-As an additional safety measure, one of the creature's legs is chained to the wall (the particularly strong and short chain has 20 hp, takes half damage per hit, and a requires a CL 13 STR check to break).
-It prevents the otyugh from moving, but it can still utilize his potent reach to attack any opponent in the room.
+As an additional safety measure, one of the creature's legs is chained to the wall (the particularly strong and short chain has 20 hp, hardness 5 and a break DC of 28).
+It prevents the otyugh from moving, but it can still utilize its long reach to attack any opponent in the room.
 Sometimes the monster is taken out for a walk to prevent obesity and muscle atrophy.

-A steady diet of rotten fungi, dead rats and other kitchen refuse guaranteed the otyugh's cooperation; he has never attacked gray dwarf, but has no qualms against extending his menu - especially with such interlopers as the PCs.
+A steady diet of rotten fungi, dead rats and other kitchen refuse guaranteed the otyugh's cooperation; it has never attacked duergar, but has no qualms against extending its menu - especially with such interlopers as the PCs.

-Tactics: If the adventurers wander into the kitchen (and are not disguised as gray dwarves), the otyugh attacks in anger.
+Tactics: If the adventurers wander into the kitchen (and are not disguised as grey dwarves), the otyugh attacks in anger.
 With its tentacles, it strikes at unarmored NPCs and/or ranged attackers, but shifts to a melee combatant should he approach.
-The otyugh grapples with his chosen opponent as long as it convenient.
-For example, the creature relinquishes its hold if a rogue makes a sneak attack against it.
-The portcullis grants the monster cover relative to the opponents on the other side of it (giving it a +2 AC bonus against such opponents); the otyugh can wriggle its tentacles through the bars without any disadvantage.
+The otyugh grapples with his chosen opponent as long as it is convenient.
+For example, the creature relinquishes its hold if a roque makes a sneak attack against it (keep in mind that the otyugh is considered to have lost its Dexterity bonus to AC while grappling).
+The portcullis grants the monster cover relative to the opponents on the other side of it (already included in the statistics block); the otyugh can wriggle its tentacles through the bars without any disadvantage.
 The creature has no immediate means of escaping and goes on fighting until slain.

 Treasure: The otyugh has pilfered several shiny objects from some oblivious duergar soldiers and hidden them in the garbage.
-A CL 0 WIS check reveals his cache of 200 gp and two golden yellow topazes (both are worth 350 gp).
+A DC 15 Search check reveals his cache of 200 gp and two golden yellow topazes (both are worth 350 gp).